tsinis/colors_ai/README.md

 ## Description

-Colors AI is a gesture-first color scheme generator that uses **deep learning from Colormind API**.
+Colors AI is a multiplatform color scheme generator that uses **deep learning from Colormind API**.
 Application is made with Flutter and available for Android™ devices.

 ## Technical Data